Speeding Up the NSGA-II via Dynamic Population Sizes: The Classic NSGA-II as a Baseline

-The \emph{current} crowding distance \cite{ZhengD24teco} is a modification of the classic crowding distance, with the useful property of decreasing the maximum distances of the resulting population.
-This leads eventually to a roughly equidistant distribution of individuals on the Pareto front, which is useful if the population size is smaller than the Pareto front size.
-The current crowding distance achieves this by iteratively removing an individual with the smallest (classic) crowding distance and then recomputing all (classic) crowing distances\footnote{Since each individual has at most two neighbors per objective, this update can be done efficiently.}, until the desired population size is achieved.
-As before, ties are broken uniformly at random.
+The \emph{current} crowding distance \cite{ZhengD25approx} is a modification of the classic crowding distance that aims at decreasing the maximum distances of the resulting population.
+The current crowding distance achieves this by iteratively removing an individual~$x$ with the smallest (classic) crowding distance and then recomputing all (classic) crowding distances\footnote{Note that~$x$ has at most four neighbors in its objectives.}, until the desired population size is achieved.